sarahVanAlsten/personalWeb/content/authors/sarah/_index.md

 ---
 # Display name
-name: Sarah Van Alsten
+name: Sarah Van Alsten, MPH

 # Username (this should match the folder name)
 authors:
 - sarah

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Graduate Student
+role: Researcher

 # Organizations/Affiliations
 organizations: